verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/verrazzano-weblogic-workload.md

 ```

-A Domain resource similar to the one below will be created.
+A Domain resource, similar to the following one, will be created.
 ```
 apiVersion: weblogic.oracle/v9
 kind: Domain